serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 Now I’m not *saying* you should do that, but also, if you wanted to, there it is for your consideration.
 My lips are sealed.

+## Special thanks!

+First of all, I would like to thank [Nik Graf](https://twitter.com/nikgraf), [Philipp Müns](https://twitter.com/pmmuens) and [Austen Collins](https://twitter.com/austencollins) for kickstarting open source initiatives to help people build GraphQL endpoints easily on Serverless palatforms.
+I have personally learned a lot during my work with you guys!

+I would also like to give a shout to our open source committers - [Jon](https://twitter.com/superpatell), [Léo Pradel](@leopradel), [Tim](https://github.com/timsuchanek), [Justin](https://github.com/JstnEdr),  [Dan Kreiger](https://github.com/serpentblade) and [others](https://github.com/serverless/serverless-graphql/graphs/contributors) who I have not personally worked with.

+Last but not the least, I would like to thank [Steven](https://twitter.com/kruken), Director of Data Engineering at Glassdoor, for introducing me to GraphQL.

 ## What next?

-> Part II: AppSync: AWS Managed GraphQL Service
+- Part II: AppSync: AWS Managed GraphQL Service
-> Announcements on Serverless AppSync Plugin
+- Announcements on Serverless AppSync Plugin

 Siddharth Gupta
 *Lead Data Engineer, Glassdoor*